 About SEE Parent Stories

-SEE家长故事 是一个专门呈现SEE社区家长声音的栏目。在这里,我们分享来自世界各地的家长和教育工作者的真实经历、反思与体会,他们正在日常生活中探索如何陪伴和养育孩子。育儿从来没有唯一的标准答案——每个家庭都有自己的价值观、挑战与发现。通过这些故事,我们希望创造一个彼此学习与交流的空间,让家长能够从他人的经验中获得启发、鼓励,并一起思考家庭如何培养孩子的好奇心、品格以及对学习的热爱。SEE Parent Stories is a column dedicated to the voices of parents in the SEE community.
-Here we share real experiences, reflections, and lessons from parents and educators who are navigating the everyday work of raising and educating children.
-Parenting is never a single formula—each family brings its own values, challenges, and discoveries.
-Through these stories, we hope to create a space where parents can learn from one another, find encouragement, and reflect on the many ways families nurture children’s curiosity, character, and love of learning.
+SEE家长故事 是一个呈现SEE社区家长声音的栏目。我们分享来自世界各地家长与教育工作者的真实经历与反思,记录他们在日常生活中陪伴孩子成长的探索。育儿没有标准答案,每个家庭都有自己的价值与挑战。我们希望通过这些故事,营造一个彼此学习与启发的空间,帮助家长思考如何培养孩子的好奇心、品格与学习热情。SEE Parent Stories is a column featuring voices from the SEE community.
+We share real experiences and reflections from parents and educators navigating everyday parenting.
+There is no single formula for raising children.
+Through these stories, we aim to create a space for learning, encouragement, and reflection on how families nurture curiosity, character, and a love of learning.